Plumsail/forms-docs/source/designer/controls.rst

     *   - Target
         - Specify where to open the linked document. _blank will open in a new tab.
     *   - OnClick
-        - Add JavaScript to execute when link is clicked.
+        - Allows you to add JavaScript to execute when link is clicked.
 If no link is used, add event.preventDefault(); prior to your JS.

 LAYOUT